Co3lho22/co3lho22.github.io/website/bio.md

 layout: default
 title: Bio
 ---

 # Bio

 ## Introduction
-I am a committed, focused, and organized individual...
+I am a committed, focused, and organized individual with a creative flair...

 ## Education
 **Bachelor’s Degree in Computer Science at FCUP** Expected Completion: September 2024